Perhaps you’ve heard this advice before: Store credit cards are evil!

-So it might surprise you that Lauren and I recently opened a new store credit card account…at Target.
+So it might surprise you that Lauren and I have a store credit card account that we use all the time…at Target.

-If you’re not familiar with Target and their card, the Target “Red Card” gives you 5% back on everything you buy.
+If you’re not familiar with Target and their card, the Target “Red Card” gives you 5 percent back on everything you buy.
 (All the time; not just the day you open it, like a lot of store credit cards.)

-Compared to cash rewards credit cards that often pay one percent back and up to five percent back on a limited number of items, that’s a pretty good discount.
+Compared to cash rewards credit cards that pay 1 percent, maybe 2 percent back and up to 5 percent back on a limited number of items, that’s a pretty good discount.

 And my wife and I do a lot of damage at Target.
 For convenience, if we can buy something there, we typically do.
 Diapers, clothes, cat food, toiletries, even some groceries.
-So if we spend an average of $500 a month at Target (likely), 5% off is $300 a year.
+So if we spend an average of $500 a month at Target, 5 percent off is $300 a year.
+It also qualifies you for free shipping from Target.com and extends your return period for an extra 30 days.

 Every time I was offered this card at the checkout, I thought about how the savings would add up, but I always said no because, as a financial blogger, store credit cards are just “evil”.
 That was ingrained.